 There has been a bandstand in Sling, on land once owned by and part of Scarr Farm, for over 100 years.
 It was mainly used by local colliery brass & silver bands until the 1980s, since when the area has become disused & near-derelict.
-The Friends of Scarr Bandstand Group has been formed and the bandstand has been repointed and cleaned, and encroaching vegetation removed.
+The Friends of Scarr Bandstand Group has been formed and the bandstand has been re-pointed and cleaned, and encroaching vegetation removed.

-We hold a series of concerts each summer at Scarr Bandstand; they always prove very popular!
-We welcome volunteers to help out at these events, or you can just come along and enjoy the atmosphere!
+Friends of Scarr Bandstand hold a series of concerts each summer at Scarr Bandstand; they always prove very popular!
+They continue to welcome volunteers to help out at these events, or you can just come along and enjoy the atmosphere!

-Click here to go to the Scarr Bandstand website.
+See the Scarr Bandstand website.